MTHFR Research

 1. Severe MTHFR Deficiency and Infantile Epilepsy

-Section H: Histamine and Pregancy Risk (low methylation = high histamine)
+Section H: Histamine and Pregnancy Risk (low methylation = high histamine)

 1. Effects of histamine and diamine oxidase activities on pregnancy: a critical review.